adam-wng/one-file-autograd/README.md

 # one-file-autograd
 A single file implementing a working autogradient completely in C++ with only standard headers.
-The autogradient tree supports every theoretically possible graph of a model, including ones with multiple inputs, outputs, and bifircations.
+The autogradient tree supports every theoretically possible graph of a model, including ones with multiple inputs, outputs, bifircations, and multiple passes over the same weights.
 Also allows for easy user customization of model using a ```.add()``` function.

 Mostly just for shits and giggles.